macluczak/4Health/README.md

 --------------
 ## App update, preview of the new features!

-the improvement includes features such as:
+The improvement includes features such as:

 • `Creating profiles` - Creating online users kept in a remote database